Merzasphor/MWSE/docs/source/types/niSourceTexture.md

 ### `width`

+*Read-only*.
 The width of the texture.

 **Returns**: